Souhardya/Zerodoor/README.md

 1. Nix/OSX Based
 2. Windows Shit

-Poweshell payload generation have been added due to its sofistication and presistence :)
+Powershell payload generation have been added due to its sofistication and presistence :)

 # Author